Phoenix Teacher Sexual Abuse Lawyers

 Your Rights to Seek Compensation

-If your son or daughter was involved in a sexual relationship with a teacher while in high school or younger, you should immediately contact the police, particularly if a sexual encounter has just taken place.
+If your son or daughter was involved in a sexual relationship with a teacher while in high school or younger, contact the police.
 You should also seek to preserve all evidence, such as text messages, e-mails, and personal notes.